Rococo dress

 appeared from 70th of 18th century and originated from a “robe á

-dress is mainly handsewn according to historical patterns in
+dress is mainly handsewn according to patterns in

 Arnold’s book: Patterns of Fashion 1.
 The dress and the pink